life-itself/community/content/hubs/bergerac.md

 There is free parking right in front of the hub at Place Barbacane and alongside the riverside next to the house.

-🚩 If you park in Place Barbacane itself you need to move your car out of there every Thursday night (by ~11pm) until Friday afternoon because of the market that takes place on Place Barbacane.
+🚩 If you park in Place Barbacane you need to move your car on Thursday nights (by ~11pm) until Friday afternoon because of the market that takes place on Place Barbacane.

-Alternative free parking can be found in the riverside and the public parking lot named  “Jean Barthé” (google maps), 3 min. walk from the hub.
+Alternative free parking can be found in the riverside and the public parking lot named  “Jean Barthé” (Google Maps), 3 min. walk from the hub.